Lachlan Ilias: 2022

 In round 15 of the 2022 NRL season, Ilias was substituted shortly after half-time during South Sydney's 32-12 loss against St. George Illawarra.
-South Sydney were down 32-0 at half-time and Ilias had knocked the ball on from the opening kick off.
+South Sydney were down 32-0 at half-time, and Ilias had knocked the ball on from the opening kick off.

 Ilias played 26 games for South Sydney in the 2022 NRL season including all three of the clubs finals matches as they reached the preliminary final for a fifth straight season.
-Souths would lose in the preliminary final to eventual premiers Penrith 32-12.
+Souths lost in the preliminary final to eventual premiers Penrith 32-12.